Catechesis of the Good Shepherd

 Students enter an intentionally prepared and peaceful environment, called an atrium, where they hear Scripture, rejoice in song, ponder God’s nature, are introduced to the sacraments, and even practice important development practical skills such as pouring water and tidying up.

-Our youngest students will spend on average an hour an a half each week in the atrium, accompanied by trained catechists and assistants.
+Our youngest students will spend on average an hour and a half each week in the atrium, accompanied by trained catechists and assistants.

-We are currently building a Level II atrium for 6-9 year old students which will be ready for the 2025/2026 school year.
-Volunteers are needed to build materials as well as work in the atrium next year.
-Please contact Trina at cgs@dmamt.org if you can help!
+We are in the process of building a Level II atrium, which will be open to first and second graders for the 2025/2026 school year.
+Volunteers are needed to build materials as well as work in the atrium.
+Please contact cgs@dmamt.org if you can help!

 As children use and pray with materials, we are in constant need of resupplying or helping hands to help repair items.
 Things we typically need extra of are: